dahonMetWritings/dahonMetWritings.github.io/_posts/2020-08-07-The-Hunt-For-Rimini-Riddle.md

 As far as non-diegetic stuff goes, the show was aired on the network, RTE, and produced by eircom.[9]
 The former’s clearly going strong today while the latter seemingly hasn’t existed since the 90’s.
 Speaking of which, the show aired between 1992 and 1995.

-The little shits you see on your screen
+The little shits you see on your screen were made by the Noel Lambert Touring Puppet Theatre company.
+Yeah some poor sacks had to pay other poor sacks to make these piss-poor sacks.
+Although they're clearly making better stuff now, so good for them.
+[13]

+(insert logo here)

 So how does this all add up?
 What are the personalities of the three main characters?
 Why is this house called the Rimini house?
 [10] Why is Otto a bastard?
 And why did the Irish Times shit all over what looked to be a fucking theatrical adaptation back in the day?
 [6]

+(comic)

 Yeah that’s the thing.
 Nobody knows anything about it.
 ‘Cause the show’s lost.
 Most of the info we have is about the show's actors and actresses.
 Which is why I decided to research whoever had their names on RTE’s website in relation to the show.